mmu-webdesign/Level4-web-term-1/HTML/07-links.md

 Hyperlinks are one of the most exciting innovations the Web has to offer.
 Well, they've been a feature of the Web since the very beginning, but they are what makes the Web a Web — they allow us to link our documents to any other document (or other resource) we want to, we can also link to specific parts of documents, and we can make apps available at a simple web address (contrast this to native apps, which have to be installed and all that business.)
 Just about any web content can be converted to a link, so that when clicked (or otherwise activated) it will make the web browser go to another web address (URL).

+Here for example is a link that takes you all the way to [the end of the internet](http://theendofinternet.com/).

 > Note: A URL can point to HTML files, text files, images, text documents, video and audio files, and anything else that can live on the Web.
 If the web browser doesn't know how to display or handle the file, it will ask you if you want to open the file (in which case the duty of opening or handling the file is passed to a suitable native app on the device) or download the file (in which case you can try to deal with it later on.)
 For eample, everyone using the web has at some point clicked on a link to `pdf` file and the computer has wanted to open it in *Adobe Acrobat Reader* (the native app).

 The BBC homepage, for example, contains a large number of links that point not only to multiple news stories, but also different areas of the site (navigation functionality), login/registration pages (user tools) and more.